MahatiC/ceph-single-osd-mon/README.md

 Be sure to read through the scripts to replace with custom values for partitions etc.

-Run the below scripts to create the cluster:
+Place ceph.conf in /etc/ceph.
+And run the below scripts to create a cluster:

 1) create_mon_mgr.sh
 2) create_osd.sh